telosnetwork/native-to-evm-transaction/README.md

 # How-to: Native to EVM transaction

 This repository documents how to call an EVM Solidity Contract from Native EOSIO

+Use [this repository]() for an example implementation with the TelosEscrow Contract.

 ## Requirements